 After-school activities include Acting Workshop, Arts & Minds, Basketball, Computing 101, Music, Cross Training, Digital Photography, Sketch Comedy, Friendship Skills, and Sightseeing Excursions.

 The Summer Enrichment Program gives parents the flexibility to create an academic program specifically matched to the needs of their child.
 Parents may choose to enroll their child in the Morning Academic Program, July Focus Program, After-School Activities, and /or the August Focus Program.
 With these options, there are several different possible schedules for your child.
 Scholarships are also available.
-Deadline for applications is August 1st, 2017.
+Still accepting applications.
+Deadline for applications is June 1st, 2018.